 - Extinguish all ignition sources, such as the pilot light on a gas water heater.

 - Turn off power to all electrical devices to ensure no spark from an appliance such as a water heater cycling on and off.

 - Place the bug bomb at least six feet from any ignition sources in the area.

 - Only use one bug bomb, typically 6oz in volume, per 25 by 25-foot area.

-- After use, air out the treated area to ensure all flammable vapor is gone.
+- After use, air out the treated area to remove all flammable vapor.
 Place fans in doors and windows to help speed up the process.